 Paspalum;

-Polygonum;
+Persicaria;

 Potamogeton;

 Rhexia;

 Rhynchospora;

 Sagittaria;

 Schoenoplectus;

 Sesbania; and

 Utricularia.

 Conditions Under Which LVI Sampling is Not Appropriate

 The effect of climatic events on a lake’s water level will vary and depend on the hydrology of the lake.
 If the lake is small, isolated, and rain-dependent, its character is susceptible to change from heavy rains or drought conditions.
 If a lake receives large amounts of surface water inputs, its water level could increase significantly after heavy rainfall.
 A lake containing water control structures could either be very stable in its water level due to control measures, or experience great fluctuations due to water management practices.
 The character of a lake’s plant community, specifically the relative abundance of submersed, floating rooted, floating mat, emergent, or woody species, can also influence whether or not it will be greatly affected by changes in water level.
 If submersed and floating mat species comprise most of the plant community, a change in water level may not affect a sampler’s ability to observe the species present.
 Conversely, if emergent and rooted floating vegetation comprise most of the community, these species may be more difficult to observe after a recent increase in water level.
 Samplers should make judgments in the field about whether or not a representative plant community may be observed after recent water level changes.
 The LVI should not be conducted if the representative plant community cannot be identified.